alauda/captain/README.md

 released yet (alpha stage for now), some modifications were made to help implement this controller on a fork: [alauda/helm](https://github.com/alauda/helm) (will be deprecated once Helm's library is released).

 ## Features
-* HelmRequest and Release CRD, namespace based
+* HelmRequest/ChartRepo/Release CRD, namespace based
-* ChartRepo CRD
 * Git/Svn as ChartRepo
+* Local ChartRepo based on ChartMuseum
 * Multi cluster support based on [cluster-registry](https://github.com/kubernetes/cluster-registry)
 * Dependency check for HelmRequest (between HelmRequests)
 * `valuesFrom` support: support to ConfigMap or Secret value store